TrivadisPF/platys-modern-data-platform/documentation/faq.md

 If you don’t see your question here, feel free to add an issue on Github.

-## How can I add additional services, not supported by MDP?
+## How can I add additional services, not supported by the Platform Stack?

-If you have a service which is not supported by the current MDP stack, then you can add it by using [the method of using multiple compose files](https://docs.docker.com/compose/extends/#multiple-compose-files) and creating a `docker-compose.override.yml` file.
+If you have a service which is not supported by the Platform Stack you base on, then you can add it by using [the method of using multiple compose files](https://docs.docker.com/compose/extends/#multiple-compose-files) and creating a `docker-compose.override.yml` file.

 Just create a new file in the same folder as the `docker-compose.yml`, name it `docker-compose.override.yml` and add the a header similar to the one, where the version should be the same as the one as in the generated `docker-compose.yml` file (currently `3.0` by default).